dappnode/DAppNodeDocs/docs/troubleshooting.md

 ### How to recover your recovery token and recover admin access

-In case we have lost bot the password and the recovery token, we need to access our DAppNode: SSH into the DAppNode host or plug a keyboard.
+In case we have lost both the password and the recovery token, we need to access our DAppNode: SSH into the DAppNode host or plug a keyboard.

 Once we are in our DAppNodeMachine, we type the next command which shows us the recovery token: